MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-import-customer-data.md

 ---
 # How to: Import Customer Data
-After the customer data has been entered in the data migration files in Excel, you import the files into ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+After the customer data has been entered in the data migration files in Excel, you import the files into [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ### To import customer data